The KS Model: Predicting Bitcoin at $486,000 by May 25th, 2022

 Points 1 and 2 define the previous consolidation phases.

 Free training video: KS Model Foundations

-The following video is the essential introduction to the KS Model, why it is important, how it is used and the application to your ALT coins.
+The following video is the essential introduction to the KS Model, why it is essential, how it is used, and the application to your ALT coins.

 Understanding the KS Model

-The KS Model analyzes Bitcoin price action via institutional psychological impact on price.
-Each YouTube update I share one or more trading rules that I have acquired over many decades to help the YouTube community to better understand the crypto market to save them time, reduce losses, and increase their financial blessings (thereby helping them to bless others).
+The KS Model analyzes Bitcoin price action via institutional, psychological impact on price.
+Each YouTube update, I share one or more trading rules that I have acquired over many decades.
+These rules assist investors and traders in better understanding the institutional direction of the crypto market.
+These rules also save time, reduce losses, and increase profitability when understood and applied correctly.

-Each rule created has taken years to create and is evidenced by the “tuition fee of the market” — losses.
+Each rule created has taken years to develop and is evidenced by the “tuition fee of the market” — losses.
 I hope sharing these rules is of benefit to you.